timofurrer/w1thermsensor/README.md

 $ w1thermsensor all --type DS1822 --json  # show results in JSON format
 ```

-Show temperature of single sensor
+Show temperature of a single sensor:

 ```
 $ w1thermsensor get 1  # 1 is the id obtained by the ls command